Dental Plans for Seniors and Retirees i

 |---|

-Coverage Percentages displayed in the table above represent the percentage of the allowed amount that is covered by Delta Dental of Washington.
+Coverage percentages displayed in the table above represent the percentage of the allowed amount that is covered by Delta Dental of Washington.

 Delta Dental of Washington for Seniors on Medicare– Don’t miss out on critical dental benefits